bodybuilding supplement reviews

 In the supplements section, we had covered quite a few different supplements, and I had grouped them into 3 categories: regular supplements, other supplements, and health supplements.
 The regular supplements category are supplements I use most often, such as whey protein, creatine and glutamine.
 Other supplements category are supplements that are worth trying, but not essential - such as NO2 supplements, tribulus, taurine etc..
 Health supplements includes flax seed and a multi vitamin.

 Update: Previously, I had been a solid believer in the fact that glutamine and protein supplements should be taken at least 30 minutes apart to maximize absorption of both, since the amino acids would fight for absorption.
 However, after some recent research and reading, I've learned that glutamine and whey can be taken together without competing for absorption.
-The original article on the AST web site which I first read about this had updated their research - so this is no longer an issue.
+The original article on the AST web site which I first read about this had updated their research.

 Some things to keep in mind: